-There is a Natural Complexity in What We Do
+There is a Natural Complications in What We Do

-Disciplined Agile (DA) extends DAD to look at all of IT.
+Disciplined Agile IT (DAIT) extends DAD (and Disciplined DevOps) to look at all of IT.
 The workflow of a Disciplined Agile IT department is depicted in the following diagram, and that diagram is merely a high-level overview.
 Many of the challenges that developers like to complain about – dysfunctional governance, ineffective enterprise architecture, slow data management, non-existent reuse, questionable HR processes, and many more – DA chooses to explicitly address.
 Because DA deals with the much wider range of enterprise IT issues than just software development it encompasses more complexity than many developers may be comfortable with, or even aware of.

-Choice is Good, But Having Choices Adds Complexity
+Choice is Good, But Having Choices Adds Complications

 Disciplined Agile looks at a range of situations, giving you choices.
 Other methods and frameworks, such as LeSS and SAFe, prescribe a single way of working.
 Certainly a small development team will work differently than a medium-sized development team which works differently than a large team.
 A team that is co-located will work differently than a team spread across a single building, than a team spread across several buildings in the same city, than a team spread across the world.
 A team working in a regulatory environment will work in a more sophisticated way than a team in a non-regulatory environment.
 A team where everyone works for your company will work differently than a team where some of the work is being outsourced.
 A team facing a simple domain problem will work differently than a team facing a complex problem.
 And so on.
 Although many people just want to be told what to do, they just want a single way of working given to them, that desire for prescription is a recipe for disaster in modern IT organizations.
 You have a range of teams facing a range of situations: One process size does not fit all.

-Having choices is definitely complex.
+Having choices is definitely complicated.
 This is similar to “needing a new outfit”, going to the store, only to be overwhelmed by the myriad of choices presented to you.